grille guard vs bull bar

 Do bull bars help in an accident?

-One common characteristic of the front-end protector type is that they are usually covered in a black powder coat finish to give it a cosmetic look, this is although one of the varieties of finishes.
+One common characteristic of the front-end protector type is that they are usually covered in a black powder coat finish to give them a cosmetic look; this is one of the varieties of finishes.

-Other finishes that could come alongside as an additional protector for some of your vehicle parts are the tow hook, auxiliary lights, skid plates, and winch bumpers.
+Other finishes that could come along as an additional protector for some of your vehicle parts are the tow hook, auxiliary lights, skid plates, and winch bumpers.

 Final Words

-While the terms used to describe the front-end protector are most times used interchangeably, it doesn’t mean that they are right or the same.
+While the terms used to describe the front-end protector are most often used interchangeably, it doesn’t mean that they are the same.

-Each of the terms is distinct to its protector type and comes with its advantages and disadvantages.
+Each of the terms is distinct from its protector type and comes with its advantages and disadvantages.

-We hope that this article has in one way or the other helped you and we also hope that you will be willing to drop one or two words for us in the comment section.
+We hope that this article has in one way or another helped you, and we also hope that you will be willing to drop one or two words for us in the comment section.